 Review of A MOUTH IS NOT FOR TALKING: La Voix Humaine at National Sawdust, March 2017 - Entertainment Hour

-Gorgeous and thoughtful blog post about Otello at the Taipei Philharmonic - Fugue for Thought
+Gorgeous and thoughtful blog post about Otello at the Taiwan National Symphony Orchestra - Fugue for Thought

 A couple of lovely reviews for Die Zauberflöte at Juilliard, April 2016 - Opera News and Q on Stage

 A fantastic rave for L'elisir d'amore at the Teatro Nacional, Costa Rica, July 2015 - Read it Here

 Mary's team won the Opera America Director/Designer Grant - For More About Our Design, Click Here